 The best body shops not only do great work but employ staff who can explain and justify exactly what needs to be done.
 If you will be dealing with an insurance company, an articulate representative at the body shop will be the key to getting all the work you need performed and paid for.

 If there is even a possibility of serious damage to your car, take it to a shop that rates high for quality, and have the insurer send its estimator there.
 That shop will provide a better evaluation of the damage than an insurance company drive-in appraisal center, and will then serve as your advocate in dealings with the insurance company.

-Since most repairs are paid for by insurance companies, most auto body repair customers consider price less important than quality.
+Since most repairs are paid for by insurance companies, most customers consider price less important than quality.
 The consumer is usually concerned only that the prices are acceptable to the insurer.
 If the customer is paying for the work, however, price is an important consideration—and we found big shop-to-shop price differences.